agbld/semantic-search-for-EE5327701/README.md

 - **Usage:** Students are only responsible for sending requests to the API and do **not** need to host the model API server locally.
 - **Focus:** The focus for students is to work on tasks such as retrieving embeddings for product descriptions and performing further analysis or tasks based on the embeddings provided by the API.
-- **Pre-computed Embeddings:** Students can use the pre-computed embeddings provided by the TA for both EcomBERT and CKIP BERT models.
+- **Pre-computed Embeddings:** Students can use the pre-computed embeddings provided by the TA for both Semantic model and CKIP BERT models.
 - **No Need for Model Files:** Students do not need to download or manage the model files, as the server is hosted by the TA.

 ### TAs

 - **Hosting the API Server:** TAs are responsible for hosting and maintaining the model API server that the students will interact with.
-- **Model Management:** TAs will ensure that the pre-trained EcomBERT and CKIP BERT models are available on the server and correctly set up for inference.
+- **Model Management:** TAs will ensure that the pre-trained Semantic model and CKIP BERT models are available on the server and correctly set up for inference.
 - **Providing Pre-computed Embeddings:** TAs will supply the pre-computed embeddings for both models to the students.

 ## Table of Contents